tuhinjubcse/tuhinjubcse.github.io/index.md

 ## UPDATES
 I'll be spending some time at <a href="https://www.cs.jhu.edu/~npeng/group.html" title="Title"> PLUS Lab </a> at USC, ISI,starting August 2019 working on NLP related problems.I am fortunate to be advised by <a href="https://www.cs.jhu.edu/~npeng/" title="Title"> Professor Violet Peng </a>

-Finished first and second based on FEVER score on FEVER 1.0 and 2.0 dataets
+Oral talks at EMNLP 2019 , Main Conference and FEVER worksop

 ## PUBLICATIONS